EddyVerbruggen/nativescript-fingerprint-auth/README.md

 ```

 ## Changelog
+- 3.0.0  Android support added.
+Renamed `nativescript-touchid` to `nativescript-fingerprint-auth` (sorry for any inconvenience!)
 - 2.1.1  Xcode 8 compatibility - requires NativeScript 2.3.0+.
 - 2.1.0  Added `didFingerprintDatabaseChange` for enhanced security.
 - 2.0.0  Added `verifyFingerprintWithCustomFallback`, `verifyFingerprint` now falls back to the passcode.